rperezsoto/coding_camp_2024/day_3/exercises_loops.rst

 Repeat exercise 07, but now try to annoy the user.
 If the user fails 1 time send him an encouraging message, if the user fails 3 times send a mocking message.
-Anytime the user fails over 5 times send the user an angry message.
+Anytime the user provides a previous guess send the user an angry message.

 Exercise 09:
 ------------